The Kay Dubois Trail

-The Kay Dubois Trail begins at the south end of Wei Wai Kei Road which runs off the east (ocean) end of Smith Road.
-And the southern end of this trail begins at the north end of Sutil Road, on the ‘south end’ of Quadra Island.
+The Kay Dubois Trail can be walked from the south end of Wei Wai Kei Road which runs off the east (ocean) end of Smith Road.
+Or from the southern end of this trail which begins at the north end (near the beach) of Sutil Road, on the ‘south end’ of Quadra Island.

 The trail takes about 45 minutes to walk one way and does not climb much but follows the beach level closely, and at times there are little side-trails going from the main trail the few meters or so to the beach.
 It is a lovely walk and allows good ocean views including Mittlenatch Island, Marina Island and Cortes Island and the magnificent mainland mountains.
 The trail has recently been upgraded to make it better than ever.